Teachers Really Can Engage All Our Students

 These efforts will result in fewer behavioral problems, students who are more interested and excited, and students who are more likely to use deep strategies to try to understand the content.

 Dr. Jennifer Fredricks is a professor of Human Development at Connecticut College where she also directs the Holleran Center for Community Action and Public Policy.
-She has published over 35 journal articles and book chapters on student engagement, family socialization, adolescent development, and extracurricular participation and recently published Eight Myths of Student Disengagement: Creating Classrooms of Deep Learning (read our review).
-She is currently working on a three-year grant on student engagement in math and science classrooms funded by the National Science Foundation.
+She has published over 35 journal articles and book chapters on student engagement, family socialization, adolescent development, and extracurricular participation.
+Her book from Corwin Press is Eight Myths of Student Disengagement: Creating Classrooms of Deep Learning.
+She worked on a three-year grant on student engagement in math and science classrooms funded by the National Science Foundation.